- Calling Functions

 Now when the browser loads the webpage, it gets to the

 <script> tag and executes the code inside of it.
-You don’t really have to understand exactly what’s going on yet, but you can probably guess that when this code is run, it causes `“Hello world!” to be added to the webpage:
+When this code is run, it adds `“Hello world!” to the webpage:

 <head> tag of your

-main.js file, and put our code in that:
+main.js file, and put your code in that:

-This is a little silly because our code is only one line long, but this will come in handy as your code gets more complicated.
-Now our
+This is a little silly because this code is only one line long, but this will come in handy as your code gets more complicated.
+Now your

 index.html file can load that file using the